uo-aws-lza/docs/docs/getting-started/understanding-basic-iam-policies.md

 ---

-## Step 3: Viewing IAM Policies in the Console
+## Viewing IAM Policies in the Console

 You can inspect the policies attached to your role in the AWS Console: